 Martial Arts: Benefits and Risks

-There are numerous benefits to be gained by training in martial arts, some more well-known ones include increased physical fitness, self-discipline and greater self-confidence.
-In this article, I will give you, the novice martial artist or potential student, my take on some of the less well-known advantages of training in martial arts as well as some common pitfalls to be avoided.
+There are numerous benefits to be gained by training in martial arts.
+Some more well-known ones include increased physical fitness, self-discipline and greater self-confidence.
+In this article, I will give you, the novice martial artist or potential student, some of the less well-known advantages of training in martial arts as well as some common pitfalls to be avoided.

 Martial arts are presently practised by millions of people worldwide.
 Some, such a Japanese Jiu Jitsu, were conceived on the battlefield for hand-to-hand combat.
 Others were developed as a form of dance, spiritual practice or tribal competition.